Community Grants Program

 - Increase the rate of students who earn their first college-level English or math credits – either while in high school, after taking some developmental education classes, or directly upon college enrollment.

-To learn more about the Community Grants Program, attend a webinar about our giving guidelines, priorities, and application process.
-Email firstname.lastname@example.org to register for an “Intro to Community Grants” webinar July 13, 2017 at 2:00 P.M.
+To learn more about the Community Grants Program, review this webinar about our giving guidelines, priorities, and application process.

 We are particularly interested in projects that allow us to learn more about some strategies that have been identified as promising practices for promoting growth in the Community Grants Program outcome indicators.
 Learn more about Promising Practices.